zapata-engineering/orquestra-core/docs/guides/interfaces.rst

 Testing
 =======

-Since some behaviours are impossible to enforce with just abstract class or protocol, in order to make sure that given implementation of an interface meets all the requirements, it should be tested.
-Every interface comes with a basic set of tests.
-You can find them in the `<INTERFACE_NAME>_test` directory next to the file where interface itself is implemented.
+Not every requirement can be expressed and enforced by using an abstract base class or a combination of static typing and protocols.
+For instance, there might be some nontrivial relationships between inputs and outputs that need to hold, or there might be some necessary side effects.
+Such requirements need to be verified by additional tests, as their violation cannot be caught by tools like MyPy or flake8.
+In Orquestra, every interface comes with a basic set of tests.
+You can find them in the `<INTERFACE_NAME>_test` directory next to the file where the interface itself is implemented.

 In many cases we use so called "contracts".
 These are specific tests that take an instance of particular interface as input and check if it meets certain "contract".
 Each contract checks some basic expected behaviour, e.g.: `_validate_gradients_history_is_recorded_if_keep_history_is_true`.
 They are grouped in a list and can then used in tests in the following way: